The Best Office Chairs for Your Home Office

 If you’re ready for a feature-rich seating option, promote yourself to the Duramont Ergonomic Adjustable Office Chair.
 It has smooth, roller skate wheels for easy movement over any surface, highly breathable mesh material to keep you cool under pressure, and a thick padded seat to reduce discomfort and back fatigue.
 There are also several worthy adjustable features, including headrest and arm height, and it’s the only chair on our list with truly adjustable lumbar support.
 While the Duramont’s adjustability definitely allows you to control your comfort, the trade-off is this model’s adjustable height is known to start slipping down after prolonged use.

-3. BEST VALUE: OFM Essentials Collection Mesh Back Office Chair
+3. ALSO CONSIDER: OFM Essentials Collection Swivel Mesh Back Armless Task Chair

-If working from home is a sudden situation, you may be in the market for a good but low-cost office chair.
-Though no-frills, the OFM Essentials Collection Mesh Back Office Chair was designed with ergonomics in mind.
+If you’re looking for a good-quality, low-cost office chair, check out the OFM Essentials Collection Swivel Mesh Back Armless Task Chair.
+This is a no-frills option designed with ergonomics in mind.
 It features a comfortable, supportive mesh back, a thick seat pad, and a tilt and swivel adjustment.
 There’s even some lumbar support, although this part of the chair is not adjustable.